wh0am15533/UnityPackageBrowser/README.md

 NOTE: There is no dependency on having Unity Editor installed.
 This is totally self-contained.

 Extract the entire package or just checked items.
-You can use file streams (In-Memory extraction) or file based access which extracts to a Temp folder then deletes.
+You can use streams (In-Memory extraction) or file based access which extracts to a Temp folder then deletes.
 Usings streams is alot faster, especially for large UnityPackage files.

 ## Why?